Aikodv/PokeSearch/README.md

 # PokeSearch
 First University Proyect in Django

-Search your poekemon with questions
+Search your pokemons with questions

 Play a iconc Whos that pokemon?